treigerm/CommonCrawlProcessing/raw/README.md

 cd /path/to/crawl
 ls | grep -E '^[0-9]+\.[0-9]{,2}$' | parallel ./collect_monolingual.sh {} {}
 ```
+The regex ensures that we only go through the directories which are a CommonCrawl timestamp.

 Collecting all the data from the previous file into one big `.raw.xz` file for each language:
 ```bash